 Using a combination of sound wave absorption material, noise barrier membranes, and a durable outer layer, our industrial grade sound barrier curtains can be used for several industries across a wide spectrum.
 Recreational and sports venues, warehouse facilities, office settings, and other large and small scale applications can benefit from the utilization of AmCraft’s sound barrier curtain walls.

-Sound barrier curtains are used for a variety of different purposes, from meeting compliance regulations to simply reducing the noise interference.
+Sound control wall panels and curtains are used for a variety of different purposes, from meeting compliance regulations to simply reducing the noise interference.
 The purpose for the noise reduction is always the same: make the surround areas less hazardous and more comfortable for workers.
 Using a unique, durable outer shell and acoustically-rated core materials, AmCraft Industrial sound barrier curtains create a flexible acoustic barrier that can retract easily and work within an industrial setting.
 Depending on your needs, AmCraft can design a custom, sound absorbing solution to solve some of the most serious noise issues.

 Frequency = Sound description or comparisons; frequency of sound is the number of soundwave cycles per second.
 Unit of measurement is Hertz (Hz).